samprce/FarmDashboard/README.md

 The visitor Pattern is implemented through Visitor.java and will return either the value (both Price and Market Value) of an Item, or the sum total (both Price and Market Value) of all of the items within an item container

-Adapter Pattern is implemented in DroneAnimation.java and TelloDrone.java, which extends MultiRotorDrone.java
+Adapter Pattern is implemented in DroneAnimation.java and TelloDrone.java, which extends MultiRotorDrone.java The Scan Farm function can be set to run for a 32x24ft area, but is currently set for a more limited scale for time/workable presentation area cosntraints

 The following java classes were provided from the professor for flying the drone:
 Constants.java